128technology/docs/docs/cli_reference.md

 - **router**              The router on which to show capture-filters (default: all)

 #### Description
-Shows all configured capture-filters, including static capture-filters that exist as part of the configuration s well as dynamic capture-filters (i.e., those created using the create capture-filter command).
+Shows all configured capture-filters, including static capture-filters that exist as part of the configuration as well as dynamic capture-filters (i.e., those created using the create capture-filter command).

 #### Example
 ```